-Money on our Minds is a pocket guide for individuals like myself that lack knowledge and confidence on finances.
+Money on our Minds is a pocket guide for assisting in learning about personal finance and gaining confidence.
 I did research, both primary and secondary, to understand my audience and their needs and to compile the best information that would be relevant to them.

 (FAKE) dollar bill insert